SammyCodee/google_map_app/README.md

     If it doesn't auto-connect to Metro:

-    Open the browser and paste the URL shown in the terminal (e.g., exp://127.0.0.1:8081)
+    Copy the Metro URL shown in terminal (e.g. exp://192.168.0.x:8081)

-    Or run this command to send it to the emulator:

-    ```bash
-    adb shell input text 'exp://127.0.0.1:8081'
-    ```

-    Press Enter in the emulator to launch the app
+    Open the Expo Go or custom dev client app on your emulator

+    Tap "Enter URL manually" and paste it in

+    ⚠️ Note: This is required because npx expo start with "a" shortcut won’t work with dev client builds.

 3. Clear cache if needed:
     ```bash